jemaelnzihou/Jemael-Nzihou-Portfolio/README.md

 * **Network performance engineering**
 * **Optimization logic** grounded in real-world constraints

-Rather than abstract metrics, each result is interpreted in the context of **physical signal behavior and network performance limits**.
+Each result is interpreted in the context of **physical signal behavior and network performance limits**.

 ---